 Your rotator cuff is made up of a group of tendons and muscles that hold your upper arm safely inside your shoulder socket.
 These muscles and tendons form a cuff.
 They’re the same parts that give you all the strength and mobility you need to play a multitude of sports, work out with weights, perform a wide range of jobs and just lift and rotate your arms.

 A rotator cuff tear can occur suddenly after a fall or from trying to lift something that was entirely too heavy.
 But it doesn’t necessarily have to be the result of traumatic injury.
 Repetitive motions are another leading contributor to rotator cuff injuries.
 They can also come from normal wear and tear —one of the many challenges of the natural aging process.
 In some cases, you may not even feel the symptoms of a rotator cuff tear.

 There are two types of rotator cuff tears:

-cuff tear can be subtle and difficult to notice; or they can be excruciating to the point of keeping you out of work and away from the activities you love.
-Symptoms of a rotator cuff tear include:
+Symptoms of a rotator cuff tear can be subtle and difficult to notice, or they can be excruciating to the point of keeping you out of work and away from the activities you love.
+Symptoms include:

-Rotator cuff tear treatment doesn’t have to mean surgery.
 Traditional rotator cuff tear treatment typically depends on how bad your tear is.
-Typically, your NYC doctor wants to begin treatment for rotator cuff tear pain with a combination of physical therapy to strengthen you shoulder muscles and medications to ease your pain and reduce swelling.
+Typically, your doctor wants to begin treatment with a combination of physical therapy to strengthen your shoulder muscles and medications to ease your pain and reduce swelling.